How to Shrink Jeans Without Washing: 4 Methods That Work

 - Expected result: 1–3% reduction in waist circumference, with minimal effect on other areas.

 The steam iron method uses directed heat and steam to relax individual seams or localized areas.
-This is the most precise technique — it can shrink a single seam by 1–2% without touching surrounding fabric.
-It’s ideal for minor fit adjustments at the side seams, inseam, or seat.
+This technique achieves 1–2% shrinkage in a single seam without affecting surrounding fabric — ideal for minor fit adjustments at the side seams, inseam, or seat.

 What You’ll Need